 Although transactions may vary, the main risks to the borrower are:

-To minimise the risk of losing assets and margin calls being made, the borrower must ensure that it is conservatively geared, its investments are diversified and monitored (particularly in light of any loan balances it has) to ensure that it is in the position to meet margin calls and repay the sums outstanding under the margin loan.
+In the case of a mixed portfolio (rather than a single stock) transaction, to minimise the risk of losing assets and margin calls being made, the borrower must ensure that it is conservatively geared, its investments are diversified and monitored (particularly in light of any loan balances it has) to ensure that it is in the position to meet margin calls and repay the sums outstanding under the margin loan.
 In addition, by gearing conservatively, the borrower could potentially reduce the possibility that a reduction in the security coverage ratio could result in a margin call (as the borrower would have borrowed less under the loan).

-Borrowers should seek legal advice on the documentation relating to the margin loan (and, importantly, any related security documentation) to ensure that they are familiar with their own obligations, the lender's rights and the timeframes within which margin calls must be met and how long the lender is required to wait before it exercises its rights.
-There is also a risk, in the case of illiquid securities, that the valuation obtained by the lender is too low and that under the Financial Collateral Regulations (see below), the security is effectively forfeited by the lender.
+Borrowers should seek legal advice on the documentation relating to the margin loan (and, importantly, any related custody and security documentation) to ensure that they are familiar with their own obligations, the lender's rights and the timeframes within which margin calls must be met and how long the lender is required to wait before it exercises its rights.
+There is also a risk, in the case of illiquid securities, that the valuation obtained by the lender is too low and that under the Financial Collateral Regulations (see below), the security is effectively appropriated by the lender.
 During the life of the loan, it is important that borrowers check their loan account regularly as the value of the mark-to-market value of the portfolio could change very quickly and, if the value falls, the borrower must ensure that, if required, it will be able to sell the portfolio assets, or pay down the loan, or top up with other assets, bearing in mind that the timeframes within which margin calls must be met can be very short (e.g. 24 hours or less).

 - Increase in borrowing costs.
 Variable interest rates are subject to change at any time.
 In a rising interest rate market, a borrower's borrowing costs are also likely to increase and the interest expense on the loan balance may exceed the distributions/ dividends a borrower earns on its investments unless it has an adequate alternate source of income to fund interest costs (failing which, a margin call may be made by the lender).
 To minimise the risk, borrowers should ensure that they have enough surplus cash flow to make interest payments, or consider entering into a swap arrangement to fix the interest rate on all (or some) of the loan.
 If possible, borrowers should make regular interest payments (rather than capitalising the interest) to keep the outstanding debt under control.